Who Can Be Liable for a Truck Accident?

 Survivors of truck accidents can suffer life-altering physical injuries.
 In addition, some truck accident survivors may develop post-traumatic stress disorder (PTSD).
 Many other victims of truck accidents lose their lives.
 These consequences are devastating for both survivors and their families.
 If the parties who are responsible for a truck accident were negligent, they deserve to be held accountable for their actions.
 In some cases, it may be possible for survivors or their families to file a lawsuit against the parties mentioned in today’s blog.

-The attorneys at Riddle & Brantley, LLP have experience helping victims of truck accidents and their families seek justice against negligent trucking companies.
+The North Carolina truck accident lawyers at Riddle & Brantley, LLP have experience helping victims of truck accidents and their families seek justice against negligent trucking companies.
 We also have experience representing truckers who are injured in accidents caused by other truckers who don’t follow the rules of the road.
 At Riddle & Brantley, LLP, Justice Counts.